Rilwan-Adewoyin/TRUNET/README.md

 Keywords: TRU_NET, Downscaling, Cross Attention, Hierarchical GRU

 ## Getting Started
-The following example shows the workflow required to:
+The following list explains the workflow to get started quickly:
 * Download / Fork the repository
 * Download the Data into the root directory of the Downloaded repository - link:https://drive.google.com/file/d/1AUZc708aGrLAgjE8rK2lG2VTlP4XbxFq/view?usp=sharing
 * Train a model on a 26 cities between 1979 to 2009